-Below is a list of mistakes made when refinancing a home.
+Below is a list of refinancing mistakes made when a homeowner looks to refinance their current mortgage.
+The three most popular refinance loan programs in California are Conventional, FHA and Jumbo fixed rate mortgages.
 If you would like a quote on refinancing your current mortgage you can contact us directly at 1-800-550-5538.
 We have a top rating with the Better Business Bureau, a top rating with the Business Consumers Alliance, Zillow.com and Mortgage101.com.
 In addition to to that we offer industry low rates and provide one-on-one personal service from loan application to closing.

 This is number one for a reason; it’s absolutely essential to get a few quotes before you move forward.
 Your current lender may not have the best rates and programs.
 Believing it’s easier to work with your current lender is a common misconception.
 In most cases, they’ll require the same documentation as other lenders and mortgage brokers.
 This is because most loans are sold on the secondary market and have to be approved independently.
 Even if you’ve been good at making payments to your existing lender, they’ll still have to process the verification’s all over again.

 This is an important step when a homeowner is trying to obtain the lowest mortgage rate.
 Here is how to do the break-even analysis:

 Determine the total transaction costs and how much you’ll save each month by lowering your monthly mortgage payment.
 Divide the transaction costs by the monthly savings to determine the number of months you’ll have to stay in the property to recoup your refinancing costs.
 For example, if the costs of refinancing total $2000, and you save $50 per month, you break-even in 2000/50 = 40 months.